dievardump/signed-minting/README.md

 - Account minting one token for another account (paying the gas), using an "allowance signature"
 - Account minting several tokens using an "allowance signature"
 - Account minting several tokens for another account (paying the gas), using an "allowance signature"
-- Account minting one token, with Tier verification (early bird, whitelist, etc...), using an "allowance signature"
+- Account minting one token, with Tier verification (early bird, allow list, etc...), using an "allowance signature"
-- Account minting one token for another account (paying the gas), with Tier verification (early bird, whitelist, etc...), using an "allowance signature"
+- Account minting one token for another account (paying the gas), with Tier verification (early bird, allow list, etc...), using an "allowance signature"
-- Account minting several tokens, with Tier verification (early bird, whitelist, etc...), using an "allowance signature"
+- Account minting several tokens, with Tier verification (early bird, allow list, etc...), using an "allowance signature"
-- Account minting several tokens for another account (paying the gas), with Tier verification (early bird, whitelist, etc...), using an "allowance signature"
+- Account minting several tokens for another account (paying the gas), with Tier verification (early bird, allow list, etc...), using an "allowance signature"

 ## Example